keyurahuja/prismai/README.md

 - **Support Cybersecurity Education**: Use your platform to raise awareness of the importance of strong passwords and cybersecurity habits while promoting AI education to students and future leaders.

 ## How to Get Involved

+- **Fork this Repository**: If you’re a developer or educator, contribute to improving the base content, or create additional one-pagers on various AI topics.

 - **Download and Customize**: Visit our **[one-pager section](#)** to access the base text and customize it with your branding.